 Over the years, I’ve developed expertise in a wide range of astrophysical techniques.
 I started as a theorist, working for 3 years on a model of a single stellar explosion (without even considering where it might be in the sky in case I fancied a look myself).
 However, since then I’ve used large telescopes around the world and in space, working across the spectrum from radio waves to X-rays whilst also carrying out numerical simulations of the aftermath of the explosions using my own hydrodynamic codes.
 Recently I’ve developed an interest in the search for extra-terrestrial intelligence (SETI) using radio telescopes.

-Here is a list of my research papers from the Smithsonian/NASA Astrophysics Data System.
+Here is a full list of my research papers from the Smithsonian/NASA Astrophysics Data System.

 Here is another list of my publications from Google Scholar.